 In this sense, artificial grass requires only minimal maintenance and does not need fertiliser to be green and fresh.
 Therefore, one could say that its maintenance significantly reduces the carbon footprint compared to the natural alternative.

 The heating of artificial grass is also an issue that raises concerns among people.
-This is quite true that at this point, natural grass is far better than artificial grass because it does not accumulate heat.
+This is quite true that at this point, natural grass is cooler overall than artificial grass.

 On the other hand, if we consider other surfaces such as concrete or tiles, we can say that synthetic grass would be a better option.
-Although all these surfaces absorb heat, synthetic grass cools more quickly reducing its temperatures.
+Although all these surfaces absorb heat, synthetic grass cools more quickly reducing its temperatures as it won’t retain the heat.